• Skip to primary navigation

 Maa Vathal Recipe

-Maa Vathal is a vathal made with raw mango, sundried to bone dry and stored for a yearly consumption.
-Maa Vathal is used for seasoning tamarind based kulambu recipes and as pickle.
-Maa Vathal Recipe is described in this post with step by step pictures.
+Maa Vathal is made with raw mango, rock salt sundried to bone dry and stored for a yearly consumption.
+Maa Vathal is used for seasoning tamarind based kulambu recipes and for making pickle.
+Learn to make Maa Vathal with the help of step by step pictures.

 Servings1 cup